ministryofweb/php-osm-tiles/README.md

 ## Compatibility

-The PHP OSM Tiles library requires PHP >= 5.6.
+The PHP OSM Tiles library requires PHP >= 7.1.

+For older PHP version you can install the PHP OSM Tiles library at version 0.1.0.

 ## Usage/Examples